 We asked our affiliate, Rapid Response Team, Florida’s largest insurance restoration general contractor, how our policyholders could get better prepared for the Florida storm season.

 PUT AWAY “MISSILES”

 During a major storm, you don’t want any “missiles” flying around your house.
-Put away all objects that are outside your house and not attached to the ground, like barbecue grills, trashcans, umbrellas, patio furniture and flag posts.
+Put away all objects that are outside your house and not attached to the ground, like barbecue grills, trashcans, umbrellas, basketball hoops, children’s toys, patio furniture, and flag posts.